-Lofted clubs, or wedges, also are called "short" irons.
+Wedges are called "short" irons and have the greatest loft.
 It's best to use these clubs for greater accuracy, for distances under 130 yards.
 Wedges will hit the ball up relatively high and generally land without a lot of roll.
 They are especially helpful for getting out of bunkers.
+The gap wedge was introduced to fill the "loft" gap between the pitching wedge and sand wedge.